Ajileye18/SQL-India-election-analysis/README.md

 # SQL-India-election-analysis

-In this SQL project, the result of General Election conducted in India in 2024 will be analysed using MYSQL Workbench. certain questions and isnsight will be answered and generated.
+In this SQL project, the results of the 2024 General Election in India will be analyzed using MySQL Workbench. certain questions and insights will be answered and generated.
+The database was created, and different tables from the .csv files were created using the LOAD DATA INFILE function in MYSQL.
+This project is for beginners in MYSQL who want to hone their skills and apply the the functions they habe learnt.

+No dashboard was built.
+Purely MYSQL project.